fluent-cms/fluent-cms/doc/Quickstart.md

     - Click the `Update Database` button to save schema and create a table in database.
    ![img_3.png](screenshots/img_3.png)
 ### Add Entity Relationships
+   - Add a lookup Attribute `author`
+     - Field : `author`
+     - Header : `Author`
+     - Database Type : `int`
+     - Display Type : `crosstable`
+     - Option: `author`, author is another entity's name
+   - Add a crosstable Attribute `tags`
+     - Field : `tags`
+     - Header: `Tags`
+     - In List Page: `false`
+     - Database Type: `NA`
-   -
+     - Display Type : `corsstable`
+     - Option: `tag`, tag is another entity's name
 ![img_4.png](screenshots/img_4.png)
+### Click the `Update Database button`, to create tables in database.
 ### Add Public API
 Fluent CMS provides a set of CRUD Rest APIs for Admin Panel, these APIs are protected by Authentication.
-We don't want expose these APIs to public user directly, We want expose API to public by carefully selected
+We don't want expose these APIs to public user directly for security and performance concerns.
+We want expose API to public by carefully selected
 - Attributes to expose
 - Order
 - Filter